Chapter 148-1 General Provisions

 (2) The plan agreements prepared by the board shall be designed to obtain the desired federal and state income tax treatment of all amounts deferred by a participating employee under the plan agreement.
 The plan agreement may be amended from time to time, to reflect those changes that are necessary to assure the desired tax treatment and the proper administration of the individual plans under the program.
-Nothing in these administrative rules shall be interpreted to prohibit a Roth 457 or other similar post-tax contribution or deferral.
+Nothing in agency 148 of the Administrative Code shall be interpreted to prohibit a Roth 457 or other similar post-tax contribution or deferral.
 The limit on the portion of a participating employee's compensation that may be deferred shall be the maximum annual deferral permitted under section 457 of the "Internal Revenue Code," or any other applicable section of the "Internal Revenue Code," provided that such a limit does not cause a reduction of compensation in any given pay period that is greater than the amount of compensation available for such pay period.

 (3) The board shall advise all eligible employees of the existence of the program and shall supply them with sufficient information to assist them in determining whether to participate in the program.
 Each employer shall execute an employer agreement upon an eligible employee's application to participate in a plan under the program.
 The employer shall assist the board in communicating the availability of the plan to all eligible employees including any personal explanation prepared and deemed necessary by the board for an eligible employee to make an informed decision regarding his right to participate.
 The different investment options into which the participating employees' deferred income may be invested shall be fairly and impartially presented to the eligible employees.
 The employer's payroll center shall recompute the participant's income as specified in the participation agreement and shall remit such deferred amounts to the board.